|Position||Name||Phone||Office Hour |

 You do not need to purchase a textbook for the course.
 We will use a combination of on-line materials and posted lecture notes instead.
 In particular:

-For the functional programming portion of the course (first 11 lectures), we will follow the first third of How to Design Programs.
+For the functional programming portion of the course (first half), we will follow the first third of How to Design Programs.
 Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, and Shriram Krishnamurthi.
-MIT Press, 2001. (available on-line).
-The WPI bookstore has some copies (under CS 1101) or visit your favorite on-line bookstore if you wish to purchase a hard copy.
+MIT Press, 2001. (available on-line; a copy is also on reserve in the library).
+Visit your favorite on-line bookstore if you wish to purchase a copy.

-For the language design portion of the course, we will post notes for most of the lectures on the syllabus page.
+For the languages portion of the course (second half), I will post lecture notes for most of the lectures on the syllabus page.
 Most of these pages include sections for frequently asked questions (FAQ) on the material.
-If you want a question answered in the FAQ, let us know (either by email or on the dicussion board).
+If you want a question answered in the FAQ, let me know (either my mail or on the dicussion board).

 You do not need a Scheme language manual for this course.
 We will cover all of the constructs you need in class.

-We will use version 209 of the PLT Scheme variant of Scheme for all coding projects in the course.
-You must use the PLT variant of Scheme, version 209 or higher.
+We will use the PLT Scheme variant of Scheme for all coding projects in the course.
+You must use the PLT variant of Scheme.
 No other Scheme implementation provides the libraries that we will use in this course.

 Homework assignments will be done in pairs.
 Students will work in the same pairs throughout the entire term.
 You may form your own pairs at the start of the term.
 The course staff will pair up students who do not express preferences.

 We use pairs because experience shows that people learn through explaining ideas and solutions to others.
-You and your partner should either work the assignment together or work the problems individually then compare solutions and choose one to turn in for grading.
-Don't simply divide the problems between you!
-Each problem practices a different skill and you will need to be able to do all of the problems to pass the exams.
-You must pass the individually-graded assessments in order to pass the course (see the following grading policy).
+Both students in each pair should do each assignment, then compare solutions and choose one to turn in for grading.
+It is very important that you work through each assignment on your own because you will not pass the course if you do not pass the portions of the course that are graded individually! (see the grading policies).
 Students who rely on their partners to complete the assignments may not understand the material well enough to pass the exams.

 There will be seven homework assignments, a small project, and two exams.
 Assignments will be posted on the assignments page as they become available (roughly one per week).
 Assignments will be due on Thursdays at 11:59pm.
-Late assignments will not be accepted (full policy below).
+Late assignments will not be accepted.

 Course grades will be computed according to the following rules: